zqwei/Janelia-Lectures/Teaching_Workshop.md

 # Teaching Workshop

+Given by: Javier Robalino robalinoj@hhmi.org
 Date: 05/11/2018

-# What were some of the hardest concept for you for your peers to learn about in introductory biology?
+## What were some of the hardest concept for you for your peers to learn about in introductory biology?

 * Boring
 * Long description